 “We can tell when we’re in a DTS church.
 They’re in love with the Bible, they’re in love with God, and they make you want to be right there with them.”

 Drs.
 Paul and Kathryn Wilson

-“Over the years we have developed a close relationship with the Dallas Seminary Foundation.
+Over the years, we have developed a close relationship with the Dallas Seminary Foundation.
 They will help with gifts to both DTS and non-DTS charities.
 They have been invaluable in helping us craft our estate planning.

-He has grown to love the wonderful people of DTS as well as appreciate the excellent teaching and high standards they maintain.
+Paul has grown to love the wonderful people of DTS as well as appreciate the excellent teaching and high standards they maintain.

-We have had the privilege of financially supporting the seminary since 1989 when we first visited the campus.
-Over the years we have developed a close relationship with the Dallas Seminary Foundation.
+We have had the privilege of financially supporting the seminary since 1989, when we first visited the campus.
+Over the years, we have developed a close relationship with the Dallas Seminary Foundation.
 They will help with gifts to both DTS and non-DTS charities.
 They have been invaluable in helping us craft our estate planning.
 They work to maximize your giving to take advantage of current tax codes and to maximize what you give to both charity and family.
 Since they are a ministry they do not charge for their services.
 They keep us updated on their program and the activities of DTS at an annual program at the T bar M ranch near San Antonio, TX.
-During the weekend they have excellent teaching from the President and other staff and graduates that have gone on to ministries in many areas.
+During the weekend, they have excellent teaching from the President and other staff and graduates that have gone on to ministries in many areas.
 It is always a refreshing and fun time.
 What better to do than get together with other members of the body to learn and praise Him!
 The Foundation is there also to help us and answer questions we might have.
 They are available by phone or email as needed.

 We have traveled often with the DTS travel program and have done all the tours including the Holy Land, Travels of Paul and both the German/Swiss Reformation and the English Reformation.
 We have enjoyed the fellowship and great learning opportunities to travel with Dr. Bailey and a number of excellent professors.